JuliaIO/ImageIO.jl/README.md

 ## Compatibility

-This package requires Julia at least v1.3.
-For old Julia versions, a dummy ImageIO version v0.0.1 with no real function will be installed.
+If you're using old Julia versions (`VERSION < v"1.3"`), a dummy ImageIO version v0.0.1 with no real function will be installed.
 In this case, you still need to install [ImageMagick.jl] to make `FileIO.save`/`FileIO.load` work.

 [ImageMagick.jl]: https://github.com/JuliaIO/ImageMagick.jl